-3-Year TSR Results reflect payout when performance surpasses the minimum threshold relative to our peers.
-See page 38 to learn more about the long-term incentive pay element.
+3-Year TSR Ranking is based on our TSR results for the performance period, relative to our peers.
+See page 34 to learn more about long-term incentive pay.

 The Compensation Committee reviews these results and other analyses to ensure the Named Executive Officers' aggregate compensation aligns with shareholder interests.
-Based on these and other outcomes, the Committee believes that total direct compensation for our Named Executive Officers reflects our pay-for-performance objective, is well-aligned with shareholder interests and compares favorably relative to our peers.
+Based on these and other outcomes, the Compensation Committee believes that total direct compensation for our Named Executive Officers reflects our pay-for-performance objective and is well-aligned with shareholder interests.